entigolabs/infralib-lab/quickstart/1/readme.txt

 In this step we install the much needed integrations into the Kubernetes cluster using ArgoCD.

-The "argocd" applications ingress annotations are changed for the lab purpose from the defaults.
+The "argocd" application ingress annotations are changed for the lab purpose from the defaults.
 Here the **"inputs"** block is used to configure the module, unlike in the "net" or "infra" step.
-The configuration change makes ArgoCD available on the pulic network, the module defaults would not make it public.
+The configuration change makes ArgoCD available on the public network, the module defaults would not make it public.

 Find the CodePipeline job for the "net" step. <https://console.aws.amazon.com/codesuite/codepipeline/pipelines>